ghostdance386/archive/README.md

 # archive
 Programator course inidividual project

-- hibernate is set to create in application.properties
+- hibernate is set to 'create' in application.properties

-- articles repository has two implementations: list and db, that are injected in rest controller
+- articles repository has two implementations: list and db, that are injected in rest controller (list implementation set as default)

 - data.sql loads the init data to database